Cochrane's Craft: Theology

 As in most forms of Neopagan Witchcraft, Cochranians worship both a Horned God and a Triple Goddess.
-The Goddess is viewed as the White Goddess, a term taken from Robert Graves' poem, The White Goddess.
+The Goddess is viewed as the White Goddess, a term taken from Robert Graves' book on poetry, The White Goddess.
 She is also viewed as a triad of three mothers or three sisters, which both Cochrane and Evan John Jones noted as having similarities with the weird sisters or Norns of Germanic paganism.

 In Cochrane's Craft, the God is associated with fire, the underworld and time, and has been described as "the goat-god of fire, craft, lower magics, fertility and death".
 The God was known by several names, most notable Tubal Cain, Brân, Wayland and Herne.
 Cochrane's tradition held that these two deities had a son, the Horn Child, who was a young sun god.

 Cochrane, like Gardner, believed that there was a being beyond the God and the Goddess; the Godhead, although he referred to this deity as "the Hidden Goddess".
 He also referred to it as "Truth".

 Cochrane told of a cosmogony myth, which involved Night, "a feminine being with force, but without form, giving birth to man and with him she discovered love, and so all things began".
 He said that the Elder Gods had seven children who each created a realm to rule over from a castle, as well as creating the elements of earth, air, fire and water, each of which had a god ruling over it.